 Dr. Raphael Kudela, a professor of ocean ecology at the University of California Santa Cruz, conducts ongoing Pseudo-nitzschia studies in Monterey Bay.
 His team’s underwater biosensors picked up evidence of a bloom in the spring.
 In late May, Kudela’s lab tested anchovies found floating dead in the bay, and found domoic acid levels so high they immediately informed state health officials.
 The state confirmed his team’s findings, shut down the local anchovy fishery and later issued warnings about high levels in other species that feed on plankton, including razor clams and mussels.

 Samples taken during an early summer fisheries study by the National Oceanic and Atmospheric Administration revealed that an especially toxic species, Pseudo-nitzschia australis, was blooming all the way up the coast.
 And while it waxed and waned as the summer wore on, Kudela said the bloom didn’t dissipate, as normally happens after a few weeks.
 “It was unusual based on everything we’ve measured in the past and what’s available in the literature,” he said.
+“It was unusual based on everything we’ve measured in the past and what’s available in the literature.”

 The reasons for the massive growth, and its persistence, aren’t clear.
 Researchers agree that the unprecedented warming of the eastern Pacific this year is partly to blame, as Pseudo-nitzschia australis thrives in slightly warmer water.
 But Kudela said there are other factors at play.
 Pseudo-nitzschia won’t produce domoic acid unless it’s stressed, for instance starved of certain metals or exposed to urea, he said.
 Some poorly understood combination of factors created a “Goldilocks” summer for the species, he said, a “just right” middle path that allowed it to proliferate, but kept it unhappy.
 “We’ve had the right conditions to let it grow, but also to make it toxic,” Kudela said.